There are six species of wild rose on the current Garden Census. Details of each are given in comparison chart referenced below.

 Prickly Rose Stems: It grows erect, to 4 feet high, with branching and per the common name, the older stems are dense with straight prickles.
 Younger stems have prickles on the stem internodes.

 Leaves are alternate, pinnate with 5 or 9 oblong leaflets with coarse teeth.
-Teeth do not go all the way to the base of the leaf.
+Teeth do not go all the way to the base of the leaflet.
 Each leaflet has either a very short stalk or no stalk but the terminal leaflet has a longer stalk.
 The leaf stem has a conspicuous stipule with two outward turned teeth, at the base where the leaf stalk joins the stem.
 The leaf underside usually has fine whitish hair.

 Flowers appear on last years side branches, and usually as solitary flowers not clusters.
 The pink to rose colored flowers are 5-parted, 1 to 2-1/3 inches wide and have short thin pedicels (stalks).
 In the center of the 5 petals there are numerous stamens with yellow anthers surrounding a short, but wide column of yellow-green pistils.
 The sepals persist onto the fruit after the petals drop.
 There are several subspecies of this plant and the subspecies that is considered to be native to Minnesota, (subsp. sayi), has sepals that are somewhat wider than other subspecies and have fine hair and the flower pedicel is without hair.